Currency strength: Currency strength based trading indicators

 There are two types of currency strength calculations: fundamental based, and price based.

 Generally, price based currency strength is calculated from the USDX, which is used as a reference for other currency indexes.
 The basic idea behind indicators is "to buy strong currency and to sell weak currency".
 If X/Y currency pair is up trend, it can be determined whether this happens due to X's strength or Y's weakness.
 For the calculation of indexes of this kind, major currencies are usually used because they represent up to 90% of the whole forex market volume.

-In the minority of cases, fundamental based currency strength (also known as macro currency strength) is calculated from aggregating various leading economic reports, including but not exclusive to: ISM Reports, Consumer Surveys (UMCSI), Interest Rates, and much more.
+In some cases, fundamental-based currency strength (also called macro currency strength) is calculated by aggregating leading economic reports such as ISM Reports, consumer surveys (UMCSI), Interest rates, and other macroeconomic indicators.

-With indicators like above, one is able to choose the most valuable pair to trade; see the reactions of each currency on moves in correlated instruments (for example CAD/OIL or AUD/GOLD); look for a strong trend in one currency; and observe most of the forex market in one chart.
-The current trend in currency strength indicators is to combine more currency indexes in order to make forex movements easily visible.
+Using such indicators allows traders to identify the most valuable pairs to trade, observe how currencies react to correlated assets (e.g., CAD/OIL or AUD/GOLD), detect strong trends, and view much of the forex market on a single chart.
+Recent developments in currency strength indicators involve combining multiple currency indexes to make forex movements more clearly visible.